ruanzhijun/online-poker-texas-hold-em/README.md

 * I. Bool.
 Does game exist?.
 * I. Bool.
 Does the game already have a winner?.
 * I. String.
 Winner's ID.
 * I. String.
-Play the winner has won with.
+Play the winner has won with (Name of it to display).
 * I. Int.
 Number of chips won.
 (Only added to the winner).